rainerenglisch/machinelearning/machinelearning.md

 ### Remove predictors with high linear correlation

-Next we want to throw out predictors that have a high linear correlation.
+Next we want to throw out predictors that have a *high linear correlation*.

 ```r
 #As the correlation matix can only be computed for numeric variables we need to identify numeric variables
 colsnumeric <- sapply(training, is.numeric)
 #compute the correlation matrix
 cortraining <- cor(training[,colsnumeric],use="pairwise.complete.obs")
 ```

 Within the computed correlation matrix we select all predictors that have a high correlation.
-Let us define a high corelation as a value equal or greater than 0.7.
+Let us define a high corelation as a value *equal or greater than 0.7*.
 Thus let's find these predictors and remove them from the training data set.

 ```r
 # retrieve variables that have a correlation greater or equal to 0.7